gabrielfreitas-azr/gabrielfreitas-azr/README.md

 	- 👋 Hi there, I'm @gabrielfreitas-az!
 	- 📚 I’m interested in theoretical and computational physics,
-	- 🧬 Currently, I'm an undergradute in Biomolecular Physics at University of São Paulo,
+	- 🧬 I'm an undergradute in Biomolecular Physics at University of São Paulo,
+	- 🐧 My favorite linux distro is archlinux, but currently I run Pop_OS! on my daily desktop,
 	- 👨‍💻 The best way to find me is on discord: Space Cowboy#9665.
 </div>